Funky Fremantle, Perth’s Hip Historic Seaside City

 In keeping with the West End’s vintage style is The Attic on Bannister Street.
 A funky retro-inspired café opened last year by graphic designer Conrad and tea-obsessed Jess, the loft space is decorated with second-hand furniture and a ‘chandelier’ of old suitcases.

-While the coffee is superb – and the freshly roasted beans are for sale – try the masala chai with a homemade orange and almond or chocolate and beetroot cake – quintessential Freo creations.
+While the coffee is superb (and the freshly roasted beans are for sale), try the masala chai with a homemade orange and almond or chocolate and beetroot cake – two quintessential Freo creations.

-Flights to Perth to gather content for stories were provided by Tourism Western Australia.
+Flights to Perth to work on stories were provided by Tourism Western Australia.
 Accommodation was provided by Number Six, a locally owned short-stay rental company we’ve been renting apartments from for years.
-A version of this post appeared in Sawasdee, the in-flight magazine for Thai Airways.
+A version of this story appeared in Sawasdee, Thai Airways in-flight magazine.